x1um1n/pathwalker/README.md

 A list of all surveys for a given path can be retrieved by sending a GET request to `/v1/api/list/{path-id}`

-A specific survey can be retrieved by sending a GET request to `/v1/api/fetch/survey/{survey-id}`
+A specific survey can be retrieved by sending a GET request to `/v1/api/fetch/survey/{survey-id}`  The survey record contains a slice of all images including the locations they can be downloaded from S3.
+It is recommended you put these behind a CDN.
-TODO: Retrieve images from S3

 #### Administration
 Basic administration of the survey data can be achieved by use of the `/v1/api/update/{survey-id}` and `/v1/api/delete/{survey-id}` endpoints.